 One lecture and two hours of laboratory in computer laboratory.
-Prerequisites: Satisfaction of the Entry-Level Mathematics requirement and credit in a three-unit statistics course without a computer laboratory component.
-Proof of completion of prerequisites required: Copy of transcript.
+Prerequisite: Credit in a three-unit statistics course without a computer laboratory component.
+Proof of completion of prerequisite required: Copy of transcript.

 Statistical and graphic analysis and interpretation of psychological data using computer technology.
 Activities involve statistical, spreadsheet, and word processing software.
 Not open to students with credit in Psychology 280.